CMON1975/obsidian-linksstrip/README.md

 ## Inspiration

 There was no native or community plugin that offered this as a hotkey action.
-The intent was to minimize friction for markdown-centric writers.
+The intent is to minimize friction for markdown-centric writers.